ajviera/bloc_and_clean_architecture/README.md

 # Challenge: Team Members app

-The main objective of this exercise is to practice creating a project using the following packages:
+The main objective of this exercise is to create a project using the following packages:

 - Clean architecture
 - BLoC (package [flutter_bloc](https://pub.dev/packages/flutter_bloc))